The Corpus of Hittite Divinatory Texts (HDivT)

 Kurzbeschreibung

-One side of this fragment contains two bird oracle reports, but the first is peculiar as it consists only of one line of text with a final augural response.
+One side of this fragment contains two bird oracle reports, but the first is peculiar as it consists only of one line of text with the response of an augur.
 The second report is almost completely preserved.
 This side was presumably the obverse since the tablet was most likely one-columned, and the ruled edge on the bottom of the other side suggests this was its conclusion.

 The reverse includes a text apparently of a different kind, possibly of historical content, and recounted by a first-person narrator.
-Largely fragmentary, it mentions troops ([ÉRI]NMEŠ ŠU-TI), the “walls of the encampment”, some movements of the narrator, and the land of Pitama and the town of a certain man, Pipašda; it seems likely that this content refers to military operations.
-It is impossible to establish whether the two preserved sections of the tablet belong to the same or to separate compositions.
+Largely fragmentary, it mentions troops ([ÉRI]NMEŠ ŠU-TI), the “walls of the encampment”, some movements of the narrator, and the land of Pitama and “the town of” a man called Pipašda; it seems likely that this content refers to military operations.
+It is impossible to establish whether the two preserved sections of the tablet belong to the same or to two distinct compositions.

 Texte